ToreniaFournieri/Star-Canine/Specification.md

-# STAR CANINE SPECIFICATION v0.5.8
+# STAR CANINE SPECIFICATION v0.5.9

 ## 1. OVERVIEW
 - This is a terminal-based (or simple UI), deterministic, text-only roguelike spaceship game.
   - No randomness in combat
   - No graphics
-  - No real-time input during battle
   - Designed to be playable and solvable by LLMs
-- Player progresses through fixed stages, fighting enemies, managing hull HP and ammo, and upgrading ship equipment.
+- Player progresses through stages, fighting enemies, managing hull HP and ammo, and upgrading ship equipment.

 ### 1.1 CORE CONCEPTS
 - The player controls ONE ship